-2.1 Materials
+Materials

-To explore the relationship between stone tool transport and Oldowan assemblage variability, we characterize the technology of stone tools produced on both exotic and local materials at Kanjera South (Table 1) through the study of the core and complete flake assemblages (i.e., our analysis at this time does not incorporate angular fragmentsTables 2 and 3).
+To explore the relationship between stone tool transport and Oldowan assemblage variability, we characterize the technology of stone tools produced on both exotic and local materials at Kanjera South (Table 1) through the study of the core and complete flake assemblages (i.e., our analysis at this time does not incorporate angular fragments; Tables 2 and 3).
 Preexisting knowledge regarding raw material provenance, raw material properties, and core exploitation strategies (Braun et al., 2009a, 2009a, 2009b; Finestone et al., 2020) was combined with an in-depth analysis of the lithic material designed to quantify the intensity of stone tool utilization prior to their discard at Kanjera South.

 A total of 1500 stone artifacts (171 cores and 1329 flakes) was analyzed using a series of continuous and ordinal variables (see below).
 Tables 2 and 3 provide a detailed summary of the number of lithics per raw material included.
 The raw data for this analysis can also be accessed by following this link.
 In addition to the previously published technological analysis, the cores were also categorized using de la Torre and Mora’s (2005) idealized schemes of free-hand core reduction (de la Torre Ignacio, 2011).
 These measurements provided a way to characterize the assemblage in terms of core and flake utilization using measures of core reduction intensity, flake sequence and edge to mass ratios.